coriography/cello_tree/README.md

 Up next:

 1. add the YouTube and Spotify API’s to make it easier to link a cellist with their music
-2. add a “verified” feature so that a cellist can own and have exclusive edit access to their own profile
+2. add a “verified” feature so that a cellist can have ownership and exclusive edit access to their own profile
 3. implement the security features needed to deploy the app